fizzxed/homelab/README.md

 - Use strong passwords for all services
 - Consider implementing authentication for exposed services
 - NFS is restricted to Tailscale network only
-- tsbridge OAuth client should only have `devices:write` scope
+- tsbridge OAuth client needs Auth Keys: Read and Write permissions
 - Regularly review Tailscale device access in admin console

 ## Support